Vigelos/ethereal_analysis/readme.md

+> **A refined version of this code can be found at https://github.com/Vigelos/EVM-Bytecode-Execution-Simulator**

 ## Ethereum smart contract scanner and analysis

 This is the tool developed as a part of my master thesis *Hunting Vulnerabilities in Groth16 zk-SNARK implemented by Ethereum Smart Contracts*.